Soulmatters/soulmatters-Design/content/pages/_confidentiality-agreement.md

 **2.**  Providing those informations, the Client is agree that Soulmatters Design will contact him back.
 If the Client is agree with our offer, the conversations thru e-mail will be continued in order to establish the next steps for creating his website.
 We ensure our Client about the confidentiality of e-mail address and the content of it!

-**3.**  After client took notice about our Confidentiality informations, Terms & Conditions and he accepted our offer and he wants a website created by Soulmatters Design, he must provide some information:
+**3.**  After client took notice about our Confidentiality informations, Terms & Conditions and he accepted our offer, he must provide some information:

-\- If it is a company: company name, phone number, Tax number, Vat number, company address, EUID
+\- If it is a company: company name, phone number, Tax number, Vat number, company address, EUID and a contact name.

 \- if it is an individual person, we will require: Name, address, e-mail.
 Also IBAN number if it's the case.
 Having IBAN number Soulmatters Design Srl-d can give back the money if the Client is unsatisfied about our services.